Gilligan’s Island Transcript

 MRS. HOWELL

-hides behind a fan, but watches Gilligan over the top edge of it.
+watches Gilligan over the top edge of her fan.

 BACK TO SCENE